 You have finally taken the step to expand your team and hire someone to assist you and your business.
 First of all, congrats!!
-This really is a huge step to growing your business and giving yourself more time to focus on something else or to just take some work off of your plate.
+This really is a massive step to growing your business and giving yourself more time to focus on something else or to just take some work off your plate.

 Now you are starting to onboard them and thinking, how do I even get them set up?!
 Having already so much happening in your business, you don’t want this to take up even more time.
-Sorry to tell you, you’ll at least need to carve out an hour of time to make sure you have your processes and policies in place.
+Sorry to tell you, you’ll at least need to carve out an hour to make sure you have your processes and policies in place.

-The next thing to do is think about communication channels, what’s going to be the easiest thing for both of you to use?
+The next thing to do is think about communication channels.
+What’s going to be the easiest thing for both of you to use?
 Whether it be text, emails, Slack, phone calls, project management software like Asana or Clickup.
 Think about how you will communicate and track tasks that you’re assigning to your new team member.
-As well as how will they let you know any questions they have or give you updates on the task progress and completion.
+As well as how they will let you know any questions they have or give you updates on the task progress and completion.

 Now break down their job description.
-What are the top 3 things that they have to fully understand and do by the end of the 90 days?
+What are the top 3 things they have to fully understand and do by the end of the 90 days?
 What’s the operation process for each step?
-What do they need to know to get everything done and what do they need to know about how you currently do things and run your business?
+What do they need to know to get everything done, and what do they need to know about how you currently do things and run your business?

 Make sure you have prepared written documents such as contracts, policies, NDAs and media releases ahead of time.
 Don’t forget to send them off and get them signed as well.

-Clear expectations produce clear results!
+Clear expectations produce precise results!

 You’ll need to make sure you schedule a 30min- 1hr call with them to go over everything and get those communication channels flowing!
-Also, schedule a check-in at the end of the week.
+Also, prepare a check-in at the end of the week.
 Whether it’s an email of all the tasks they’ve completed and any additional questions they have.
-Make sure you have time set aside to actually review their work and give advice and communicate on what they did well and what they can improve on.
+Make sure you have time set aside to review their work and give advice and communicate on what they did well and what they can improve on.

-Remember this is a learning process for both of you!
+Remember, this is a learning process for both of you!

 Month 1, 2 & 3

 Make it realistic!
-They most likely won’t get everything nailed down in the first month and you don’t want to overwhelm them.
+They most likely won’t get everything nailed down in the first month, and you don’t want to overwhelm them.
 So make sure you both agree that the goals you’ve set are achievable.